Tag Archives: Dave Bloomquist

 “He was so energetic and driven, but his energy couldn’t be regulated,” said Schmidt Horning, who played in the Akron band Chi Pig.
 “It could make it hard to play with him.
 He was so anxious and wouldn’t take a methodical approach.”

-Charlotte Pressler was who Pete married.
+Charlotte Pressler was the woman Pete married.
 “From 1968 to 1975 a small group of people were evolving styles of music that would, much later, come to be called ‘New Wave’.
 But the whole system of New Wave interconnections which made it possible for every second person on Manhattan’s Lower East Side to become a star did not exist in Cleveland,” she said.
 “There were no stars in Cleveland.
 Nobody cared what they were doing.
 If they did anything at all, they did it for themselves.
 They adapted to those conditions in different ways.
 Some are famous.
 Some are still struggling.
-One is dead.”
+One is dead, my Pete.”

-Before Pete died, he stepped into a photo booth in the Cleveland Arcade, one of the earliest indoor shopping arcades in the United States.
+Not long before everything fell apart Pete stepped into a photo booth in the Cleveland Arcade, one of the earliest indoor shopping arcades in the United States.
 He was wearing a black leather jacket and looked exhausted.
+His eyes had the life of broken glass in them.
 He sent the pictures and a note to a friend.
 “Having a wonderful time.
 Hope you never find yourself here.”

 The rat was pancreatitis.
 If you lose a shoe at midnight you’re drunk.
-Pete lost shoes like other people lose socks in the dryer.
-He didn’t need any shoes where he was going.
+Pete lost shoes like other people lost socks in the dryer.
+He didn’t need any shoes however, where he was going.
 It was the beginning of the end of him.
 It didn’t take long.
 He wouldn’t or couldn’t listen to his doctor’s orders.
-He went back to his old pal, booze.
+He went back to his old pal, which was booze.

 “I want to do for Cleveland what Brian Wilson did for California and Lou Reed did for New York,” Pete said in 1974.
 “I’m the guy between the Fender and the Gibson.
 I want a crowd that knows a little bit of the difference between the sky and the street.
 It’s all those kids out there standing at the bar, talking trash, waiting for an anthem.”